dhis2/notes/decisions/2019/10/09-fe-decision-board.md

 ### Slow down releases a bit, improve automation

 **Conclusion**: The proposal was rejected.
-This was in part due to wishes to not split the manual workflow in two by having e.g. squash-merges to `develop` and merges to `master`.
+This was in part due to wishes to not split the developer workflow in two by having e.g. squash-merges to `develop` and merges to `master`.

 On hindsight there are multiple issues conflated in this topic: